 My Tita in San Diego is the Leche Flan expert of the family.
 She will produce rich flans with that glossy caramelized surface like a boss!
 Her flans always come out smooth and creamy.
 It’s texture is rich, velvety, melt-in-your mouth delicious.
 It’s dessert heaven.
-Everytime I call her get re-oriented with the ingredients and how-to’s of the recipe, she’ll say “ayyyyy! napakadali!” (ayyyyy! it’s so easy!)
+Every time I call her to get re-oriented with ingredients and how-to’s of the recipe, she’ll say “ayyyyy! napakadali!” (ayyyyy! it’s so easy!)

 How to make Leche Flan smooth and without cracks:

 - Mix the ingredients slowly to prevent bubbles/frothing